sash-mt5/bybit-official-api-docs/en/rest_api_sign.md

 "rate_limit_reset_ms":1572114055663815,
 "rate_limit":120
 ```
-rate_limit you current limit; rate_limit_status remaining requests; rate_limit_reset_ms the timestamp reset you request limit, If you have not exceeded your limit, this value is always the current timestamp，the timestamp unit is millisecond.
+* rate_limit you current limit;
+* rate_limit_status remaining requests;
+* rate_limit_reset_ms the timestamp reset you request limit, If you have not exceeded your limit, this value is always the current timestamp，the timestamp unit is millisecond.

-##### 接口频率限制详细
+##### endpoints rate limit details

   <escape>
     <table>